Gary Kendall: Biography

 Gary Kendall, originally from Thunder Bay, Ontario, has been a working musician since the late 1960s.
 He is a multiple Maple Blues Award winner as bassist of the year and a Juno Award winner with the Downchild Blues Band.
 His distinguished musical career was so honoured by the Maple Blues Awards as early as 1993 and a Juno Award in 2014.
 Since 1999, Kendall has acted as the musical director of the Maple Blues awards program.

 Kendall played with the Downchild Blues Band during the 1979–1983 period.
 With fellow Downchild alumnus Cash Wall, Kendall subsequently formed the Kendall Wall Band, which was well known in Toronto and area during the 1980s and early 1990s.
-As the house band at Toronto's Black Swan Tavern, the Kendall Wall Blues Band played with such blues legends as A.C.
-Reed, Pinetop Perkins, Eddy Clearwater, Tinsley Ellis, Little Willie Littlefield, Chubby Carrier, Bernard Allison, Eddie C. Campbell, Lefty Dizz, Eddie "Clean Head" Vinson, Eddie Shaw, Carey Bell, and Fenton Robinson.
+As the house band at Toronto's Black Swan Tavern, the Kendall Wall Blues Band played with such blues musicians as A.C.
+Reed, Pinetop Perkins, Eddy Clearwater, Tinsley Ellis, Little Willie Littlefield, Chubby Carrier, Bernard Allison, Eddie C. Campbell, Lefty Dizz, Eddie "Cleanhead" Vinson, Eddie Shaw, Carey Bell, and Fenton Robinson.

 Kendall has also performed with such artists as Snooky Pryor, Luther "Guitar Junior" Johnson, Big Jay McNeeley, Bob Margolin, Big Dave McLean, Duke Robillard, Morgan Davis, Zora Young, and Phil Guy.
 He has recorded with Downchild, The Gary Kendall Band, The Maple Blues Revue, Son Roberts, Ray Edge, David Vest, Chris Murphy, Little Bobby & The Jumpstarts, Peter Schmidt & Shane Scott, Brian Blain, and Maria Aurigema.

 From 1994 to 2010, Kendall was the talent buyer/publicist for the Silver Dollar Room, one of Toronto's best known blues bars, which has operated continuously, in various formats, since 1958.

 Kendall rejoined Downchild in 1995 and has continued to play and record with the band since that time, in addition to contributing to the work of other musicians and leading his own band, The Gary Kendall Band.
 Kendall performs with noted bands as the Hogtown All Stars, The Mighty Duck Blues Band, The Swingin’ Blackjacks, and Big Groove.
 His association as musical director of the Maple Blues Awards resulted in the formation of the Maple Blues Band, with which Kendall continues to be associated and to tour.